fjwright/REDUCE-IDE/README.md

 * Updates to accommodate Emacs 30.
 * Added `reduce-ident.el`, which adds optional identifier motion functionality to REDUCE mode and/or REDUCE run.
 At present by default it is loaded and `reduce-identifier-mode` is turned on automatically, in REDUCE mode only, via `reduce-mode-load-hook`.
 * Add a `Minor Modes` submenu to the major mode menu and move `Show Current Proc` into it.

+* Better support for multiple REDUCE installations.
+Allow a root directory to be specified separately for each REDUCE command so that configuring multiple installations is easier and more consistent.
+Use this local root as the value for both the shortcut `$reduce` and the `reduce` environment variable.
+Also use it to find the `packages` directory.
+This requires small changes to the details of the options `reduce-root-dir-file-name` and `reduce-run-commands`.
+The option `reduce-packages-directory` is now obsolete.
+Validate that REDUCE root directories are absolute directory file names.